KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Project Notes widget

 Project Notes can be used to keep notes about your project, like ideas or things to do.
-Please refer to the :ref:`Project Notes <notes>` section of this documentation for more details.
+Please refer to the :doc:`Project Notes </project_and_asset_management/project_notes>` section of this documentation for more details.

 .. rst-class:: clear-both